symfony/symfony-docs/book/service_container.rst

 The ``imports`` directive allows your application to include service container configuration resources from any other location (most commonly from bundles).
 The ``resource`` location, for files, is the absolute path to the resource file.
-The special ``@AcmeHello`` syntax resolves the directory path of the AcmeHelloBundle bundle.
+The special ``@AcmeHelloBundle`` syntax resolves the directory path of the AcmeHelloBundle bundle.
 This helps you specify the path to the resource without worrying later if you move the AcmeHelloBundle to a different directory.

 .. index::
    single: Service Container; Extension configuration